 Hello to Oak Class and Parents!

-Our main history-centred topic this term is World War Two.
-We will be investigating:
+Our main history-centred topic of World War Two continues this half term.
+We will be investigating

 - What was life like in WW2?

 - What happened on D-Day and what part did it play in ending WW2?

 - What happened at the end of WW2?